AnissaKerouaz/Architecture_styles/readme.md

 pip install -r requirements.txt

-Run the scraper:
+Run the scraper and metadata fetcher:

-Collect article titles and URLs: python titles_urls.py
-Fetch full text and categories: python text_metadata.py
+python titles_urls.py   # Scrape article titles and URLs python text_metadata.py # Fetch full text and categories

-Check the data/ folder for your outputs.
+Visualizations and processed data will be available in the data/ and visualizations/ folders.

+## Notes

+The scraper includes polite delays and retries to avoid overloading Wikipedia servers.

+Configurations for start URL, headers, and output paths can be updated in config.py.